shawnbrown/datatest/docs/reference/datatest-core.rst

         Deviations within the given range are suppressed while those outside the range will trigger a test failure.

-        Empty values (None, empty string, etc.) are treated as zeros when performing comparisons.

     .. automethod:: fuzzy